waterswv/refactor-MERN-lab/docs/Sprint6.md

 export default CommentForm;
 ```

 Whew! that was a lot of code.
-Congrats, you have completed your first MERN app!
+Congrats, you have completed a MERN app!

 ![yay](https://media0.giphy.com/media/11sBLVxNs7v6WA/200_s.gif)